serra/invoice-automator/docs/api_access.rst

     The environment is set up to access our MoneyBird administration can access credential  "Serra ICT Invoice Automator"    "SerraICTInvoiceAutomatorMoneyBirdToken" Environment Variable Should Be Set    MONEY_BIRD_BASE_URL
+        Environment Variable Should Be Set    MONEY_BIRD_ADMINISTRATION_ID
+        Environment Variable Should Be Set    MONEYBIRD_API_TOKEN

 Moneybird provides a test environment, use this for integration testing.
 We do not use our production administration for testing.